turingschool/curriculum/source/paths/elevate/systems_setup.markdown

 ## Sample Application

 We'll be working with a Java application using the Play framework.
-We're assuming that you've never used Play before, that's ok!
+We're assuming that you've never used Play before -- that's ok!

 From your terminal, clone the sample project from Github: